 You may write old-fashioned checks, but most users prefer a debit card for buying groceries or withdrawing cash at ATMs.
 Modern banks also offer convenient online bill-pay services as well as mobile check deposit.

 You could put your money to work for you in a high-yield checking account, but most don't have an especially impressive annual percentage yield (APY).
 Plus, there may be caveats, like monthly limits on the number of transactions.

-Tips: Take advantage of direct deposit.
-Balance your account at least once a month, and routinely check for suspicious activity.
+Checking account tips: Take advantage of direct deposit, balance your account at least once a month, and routinely check for suspicious activity.

 People of all ages use a savings account to sock away future wealth.
 They’re ideal for establishing longtime banking relationships, and that comes in handy when it’s time to buy a first car or starter home.

 This is one of the best types of accounts for an emergency fund because withdrawals are usually capped or discouraged.

 The average traditional savings account in the U.S. has an interest rate of 0.30%, according to data from the FDIC.